The ideal week for Larks, Owls, and Third Birds

 Are you a Lark, Owl, or Third Bird?

-A great starting place for identifying your optimal times for deep work, creative outputs, and recovery is to identify your chronotype.
+A great starting place for understanding your optimal times for deep work, creative outputs, and recovery is to identify your chronotype.
 Chronotypes are our biological dispositions that determine fluctuations in energy levels and alertness.
 In short, they are based on our circadian rhythms.

 There are a lot of factors that affect when we sleep.
 Our families, jobs, hobbies, and more impact our sleep patterns.